LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

     \end{align}
     $$
     where $I$ is the $n\times n$ identity matrix.
-    This means that we can use the <a href="https://en.wikipedia.org/wiki/Multivariate_random_variable#Expectation_of_a_quadratic_form">trace trick for expectations of quadratic forms</a> to evaluate the integral:
+    They use this with the <a href="https://en.wikipedia.org/wiki/Multivariate_random_variable#Expectation_of_a_quadratic_form">trace trick for expectations of quadratic forms</a> to evaluate the integral:
     $$
     \begin{align}
     E[||X-Y||^2] &= E[Z^T A Z ] \\